 These libraries abstract away much of the complexity of interacting directly with an Ethereum node.
 They also provide utility functions (e.g. converting ETH to Gwei) so as a developer you can spend less time dealing with the intricacies of Ethereum clients and more time focused on the unique functionality of your application.

-Alchemy - Ethereum API and developer tools.
+Alchemy - Ethereum Development Platform.

 Infura - The Ethereum API as a service.

 Nodesmith - JSON-RPC API access to Ethereum Mainnet and testnets.